 Collie Boys’ Home

-The Salvation Army opened a Home for ‘waifs’ in 1902, on land previously settled by the Pollard family, outside the township of Collie, Western Australia.
-It was one of three institutions set on 8,093 hectares of land held by the Salvation Army.
-The other institutions were the Salvation Army Industrial School for Boys, Collie and the Salvation Army Industrial School for Girls, Collie.
-The establishment of these institutions received wide publicity and glowing accounts were published in the newspapers in the early 1900s.
+The Collie Boys’ Home was established by the Salvation Army in 1902 for boys aged from 4 years, outside Collie on land previously settled by the Pollard family,.
+It was one of three institutions set on 8,093 hectares of land held by the Salvation Army, the other being the Salvation Army Industrial School for Boys, Collie and the Salvation Army Industrial School for Girls, Collie.

 The Bunbury Herald (‘Sketches in the District’) reported in 1903 that 27 boys aged 6 to 15 years lived there.
-The ‘Report by the Superintendent of Public Charities and Inspector of Industrial and Reformatory Schools, 1904′ notes that the Collie Boys’ Home had re-opened during 1904 on the site at Pollard’s Home, three miles distant from the Salvation Army Industrial School for Senior Boys.
+The ‘Report by the Superintendent of Public Charities and Inspector of Industrial and Reformatory Schools, 1904′ notes that the Collie Boys’ Home had re-opened during 1904 on the site at Pollard’s Home, three miles from the Salvation Army Industrial School for Senior Boys.

 In 1913, there were around 60 boys aged from 4 to 15 years in the Home.